wilofice/dahomey/doc/init.md

 ### CentOS

-Copy dahomeyd.init to /etc/init.d/dahomeyd.
-Test by running `service dahomeyd start`.
+Copy danxomed.init to /etc/init.d/danxomed.
+Test by running `service danxomed start`.

-Using this script, you can adjust the path and flags to the dahomeyd program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/dahomeyd.
+Using this script, you can adjust the path and flags to the danxomed program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/danxomed.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS

-Copy org.dahomey.dahomeyd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dahomey.dahomeyd.plist`.
+Copy org.danxome.danxomed.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.danxome.danxomed.plist`.

-This Launch Agent will cause dahomeyd to start whenever the user logs in.
+This Launch Agent will cause danxomed to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run dahomeyd as the current user.
+NOTE: This approach is intended for those wanting to run danxomed as the current user.
-You will need to modify org.dahomey.dahomeyd.plist if you intend to use it as a Launch Daemon with a dedicated dahomey user.
+You will need to modify org.danxome.danxomed.plist if you intend to use it as a Launch Daemon with a dedicated danxome user.

 Auto-respawn
 -----------------------------------